OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 	if __name__ == "__main__":

 	    opt_problem = Optimization_Unconstrained("Top")
+	    set_as_top(opt_problem)
 	    opt_problem.run()

 	    print "Minimum found at (%f, %f)" % (opt_problem.paraboloid.get("x"), \
                                                  opt_problem.paraboloid.get("y"))

-This fragment of code really does just three things.
-In the first statement, an instance of the class *Optimization_Unconstrained* is created with the name *opt_problem.* In the second statement, *opt_problem* is told to run, which executes the model until the optimizer's termination criteria are reached.
-Finally, the third statement prints the results.
+This fragment of code really does just four things.
+In the first statement, an instance of the class *Optimization_Unconstrained* is created with the name *opt_problem.* In the second statement, *opt_problem* is set as the top assembly in the model hierarchy.
+In the third statement, *opt_problem* is told to run, which executes the model until the optimizer's termination criteria are reached.
+Finally, the fourth statement prints the results.

 This script can be executed in the shell by going to the ``...../openmdao/examples/simple`` directory, and typing: